-PPBES Deliberative Forums
+Army PPBE Deliberative Forums

-9-29.
+9-27.
 Army Resources Board

 The Army Resources Board (ARB) is chaired by the SECARMY with the CSA as the vice chair.
-The board serves as a senior Army leadership forum, through which the SECARMY and CSA review Army policy and resource allocation issues, particularly those emanating from the PPBES.
+The board serves as a senior Army leadership forum, through which the SECARMY and CSA review Army policy and resource allocation issues, particularly those emanating from the Army PPBE process.
 It sets policy and approves guidance and priorities.
 The ARB approves the prioritization of Army programs and selects resource allocation alternatives.
-In addition, on their completion, it approves TAP, POM, and BES.
-Table 9-12 shows the composition of PPBES deliberative forums.
+In addition, upon their completion, the ARB approves TAP, POM/BES, PCP, and BCP.
+Table 9-12 shows the composition of Army PPBE deliberative forums.